gordonforce/debian-java-development-environment/src/main/features/convert-to-ansible.md

     mkdir -p ~/code/chromebook-plus-development-environment
     cd ~/code/chromebook-plus-development-environment
     ```
- 3. Use the ansible inventory features to create a playbook for each package managed by homebrew and apt and save the playbook file(s) in a directory named after the package benath the project's root directory.
+ 3. Use the ansible inventory features to create a playbook for each package managed by homebrew and apt and save the playbook file(s) in a directory named after the package beneath the project's root directory.
  4. Do not include playbooks for transitive packages, only the top-level packages.